|Aircraft registration number||А6-FDN|

 The detailed analysis of all factors related to the aircraft operation is going on.
 The investigation team is planing to conduct necessary examinations of the aircraft control system recovered components and elements.
 The Boeing Company received the request for providing the technical documentation necessary for the evaluation of the aircraft systems performance, and also the information requested related to the Boeing aircraft events with similar scenarios.

-At IAC Laboratory works on the data preparation for the mathematical model analysis and for the aircraft flight trajectory recovering supported by the audio and video reconstruction of the accident flight.
+At IAC Laboratory activities on the data preparation for the mathematical model analysis and for the aircraft flight trajectory recovering supported by the audio and video reconstruction of the accident flight.

 The Interstate Aviation Committee is providing upgrade on the progress of the investigation of the accident involving a Boeing 737-800 registered A6-FDN operated by FlyDubai.